threefoldtech/info_grid/src/tokens/buytft/pancakeswap.md

 ![](img/pancake_home.png)

 On the Swap Page, you would see that it displays swapping from BNB to CAKE as default.
-Here we'd like to change that to BNB (or any other tokens you have) to TFT. click on '**CAKE**' and find TFT on the token listing pop up page, and click '**Impor**t'.
+Here we'd like to change that to BNB (or any other tokens you have) to TFT. click on '**CAKE**' and find TFT on the token listing pop up page, and click '**Import**'.

 ![](img/pancake_tft.png)